wireless-broadband-alliance/wba-openroaming-portal/APIGUI.md

 - **Public Settings Configuration**
     - Returns public values from the Setting entity and environment variables.
     - Data is categorized by platform and provider.
-    - Requires a valid CAPTCHA token for access.

 ### User

 - **Retrieve Current Authenticated User**
     - Returns details of the currently authenticated user.
-    - Requires a valid CAPTCHA token.

 ### User Auth